-Spinal cord injury (SCI) rehabilitation traditionally has focused on compensation.
+Paralysis Recovery traditionally has focused on compensation.
 It was believed that the human nervous system could not re-organize and improve function below the level of injury.
-Our own client success and recent research over the last decade have proven this to be false for many SCI patients.
-At Project Walk we cannot guarantee who will recover function, however, we understand and recognize symptoms that have the potential to improve function below the level of injury.
+Our own client success and recent research over the last decade have proven this to be false for many paralysis patients.
+At The Perfect Step we cannot guarantee who will recover function, however, we understand and recognize symptoms that have the potential to improve function below the level of injury.

-Our unique exercises and highly trained staff also believe that the use of antispasmodics and other prescriptions associated with traditional SCI treatment may hinder the chance of recovery.
+Our unique exercises and highly trained staff also believe that the use of antispasmodics and other prescriptions associated with traditional paralysis the perfect step treats individuals treatment may hinder the chance of recovery.
 Many of our clients have found that the elimination of medications, under their doctor’s supervision, improves their quality of life and helps them to progress in their recovery.
 As a result of increased activity and less medication, our clients have improved their overall health and quality of life.

-The Dardzinski Method is a theory based upon more than a decade of experience working with SCI as well as current scientific research.
-Research on activity and how it relates to SCI has progressed rapidly in the last few years.
-After SCI, the body begins to breakdown physiologically.
+The S.T.E.P.
+“Special Techniques and Exercises for Paralysis” Method is a theory based upon more than 25,000 hours of collective experience working with paralysis as well as current scientific research.
+Research on activity and how it relates to paralysis has progressed rapidly in the last few years.
+After paralysis, the body begins to breakdown physiologically.
 This is partially caused by reducing the effect of gravity on the body and through exercise we are attempting to reverse this breakdown.
-The effects of exercise on someone with a spinal cord injury are similar to that of able-bodied individuals.1 Passive exercise alone has been shown to decrease physiological breakdown after SCI, but we believe weight bearing exercise may have an even greater effect.2 This type of exercise is what the human body was designed to do; standing, walking, lifting, etc.
+The effects of exercise on someone with a spinal cord injury are similar to that of able-bodied individuals.
+Passive exercise alone has been shown to decrease physiological breakdown after paralysis, but we believe weight bearing exercise may have an even greater effect.
+This type of exercise is what the human body was designed to do; standing, walking, lifting, etc.

 Brain Derived Neurotrophic Factor (BDNF) may also be a factor in recovering function.
-Research suggests that through exercise BDNF levels can be increased and could result in a stimulation of stepping and an increase in axonal sprouting.5-7 In short, the increase in BDNF through exercise may assist in reorganization of the nervous system.
-Additional information on the research behind Project Walk’s program or the current studies that Project Walk is conducting can be found in the Institute section of this site.
+Research suggests that through exercise BDNF levels can be increased and could result in a stimulation of stepping and an increase in axonal sprouting.
+In short, the increase in BDNF through exercise may assist in reorganization of the nervous system.

 - Bickel CS, Slade JM, Haddad F, et al. Acute molecular responses of skeletal muscle to resistance exercise in able-bodied and spinal cord-injured subjects.
 J Appl Physiol.
 2003; 94(6):2255-62